Linda Vollstedt: Awards and honors

+For her Coach of the Year awards, Vollstedt was selected by the LPGA in 1986 and 1993.
+She was chosen by the Women's Golf Coaches Association in 1989 and 1994.
+Vollstedt shared this award in 1995.
+Vollstedt was also the Coach of the Year for the Pac-12 Conference in 1989.
+She re-won this award consecutively between 1993 and 1995.

+Southwest PGA gave her the 1999 Anser Award for "significant and impactful contributions to ... golf throughout the state of Arizona."
+WGCA presented her with the Gladys Palmer Meritorious Service Award in 2003.
 In 2016, Vollstedt was selected as the Pac-12 Conference Golf Coach of the Century.

-For hall of fames, Vollstedt was inducted into the International Women's Sports Hall of Fame in 2003 and the Arizona Sports Hall of Fame in 2009.
-She was also named into the Pac-12 Conference Hall of Honor in 2018.
+Vollstedt was inducted into the Women's Golf Coaches Association Coaches Hall of Fame during 1994 and the International Women's Sports Hall of Fame during 2003.
+She was also named to the Arizona Sports Hall of Fame in 2009 and the Pac-12 Conference Hall of Honor in 2018.
+She entered the LPGA Professionals Hall of Fame during 2020.

 Personal life

-Vollstedt broke her tibia during a golf accident in 1997 and had a follow up knee surgery in 2003.
+Vollstedt broke her tibia during a golf accident in 1997 and had a follow-up knee surgery in 2003.